wrzlbrmft/arch-odroid/README.md

 cd ..
 ```

-After Yay or Yaourt is installed, it's probably a good idea to check for
-available package updates:
+After Yay or Yaourt is installed, you can check for available package updates:

 Using Yay: